 Perfect Night Sleep Temperature

 In the summer months, especially, it can be an ordeal getting to sleep, staying asleep, and feeling refreshed the following morning.
-Scientists tell us that optimum sleeping temperature is around 65°F, due to the human body lowering its core temperature throughout its sleeping cycle.
+Scientists tell us that the optimum sleeping temperature is around 65°F, due to the human body lowering its core temperature throughout its sleeping cycle.
 Young children’s bodies might require a slightly higher temperature, but only by a few degrees.
 Here are some useful answers to some commonly asked questions.

 1. Is It Better To Sleep In The Cold Or Warm?